kamitor/Value-Chain-Rebels/Key takeaways.md

 I was looking into new initiatives;
 I found out 92% of studies were not published in the open.
 Because researchers are afraid that it is misinterpeted.
 The Green policy institute,
-In denmark it is banne
+In denmark it is banned, only in denmark, how to get more out of these research.
+Research things that already have been done.

 Ras